PLEASE DO NOT REGISTER FOR YOUR EXAMS YET.

 The CASA selection exam provides the selection committee with a comprehensive measure of the applicant's current level of proficiency in Arabic, and helps to place her/him in the appropriate class if she/he is accepted into the program.
-All CASA I applicants are required to take the exam.
+All CASA I applicants are required to take the exam, unless they are able to send us valid ACTFL scores from a recent test.

-Students should receive an email from their proctor within 3-4 days of the exam to confirm the location and anything you may need to take the test (i.e. laptop and headphones).
+Students should receive an email from their Writing Exam proctor 3-4 days prior to the exam to confirm the location and anything you may need to take the test.
 Exams may not be scheduled for a different day or time unless approved by the CASA Administrative Office.
 It is the responsibility of the applicant to secure a suitable proctor.
 Please note that exams must be proctored at all times, even at universities where the honor system is used, and the presence of the designated proctor is required during all sections of the exam.

 HOW TO REGISTER FOR CASA SELECTION EXAM

-Please Note: This year's exam fees will be covered by applicants.
-The fee of $100 will be paid directly to ACTFL at the time of registration for the exam.
+Please Note: Exam fees will be covered by applicants.
+The fee of $120 will be paid directly to ACTFL at the time of registration for the exam.
 Applicants should have received this information in an email as well.

 - Select “No” that you are not testing for State Teacher Certification